 Through the professional networks of the staff and faculty at both institutions, SDSU’s Center for Latin American Studies and U-M’s Center for Latin American and Caribbean Studies have collaborated on outreach programming since 2017.
 With the partnership of SDSU’s College of Education, International Affairs, and Center for Equity & Biliteracy Education Research (CEBER), and the affiliation of UM's Center for Middle Eastern and North African Studies, and San Diego County Office of Education the Global Migration Education Initiative is the formalization of our strong partnership and commitment to creating innovative learning opportunities for educators at multiple levels.

-Alana Rodriguez is the Academic Program Manager for the Center for Latin American and Caribbean Studies at the University of Michigan.
+Alana Rodriguez is the Associate Director for the Center for Latin American and Caribbean Studies at the University of Michigan.
 She joined the University of Michigan in January 2017, bringing administrative and area studies experience from her previous position as the Administrative Coordinator of the Center for Latin American Studies at San Diego State University (SDSU).
 She received an M.A. in Latin American Studies and an M.P.H. in Epidemiology from SDSU.
 Her research interests focus on Cuban reproductive health care policy and practice.
 Her thesis research was compiled over two summers in Havana, Cuba and explored declining fertility rates in Cuba and in particular the impact of Cuba’s socialist policies on reproductive choice and family planning.
 She received a B.A. in International Business at San Diego State University and a Licenciatura en Negocios Internacionales from Tecnológico de Monterrey, Campus Guadalajara.

 Victoria Langland holds a joint position in History and Romance Languages and Literatures and is currently serving as the Director of the Center for Latin American and Caribbean Studies and the Brazil Initiative at the University of Michigan.
 She specializes in twentieth-century Latin American history, especially Brazil and the Southern Cone, and writes about gender, dictatorship, the uses of memory, student and other social movements, and, more generally, the intersections of culture and power.
 She is the author of Speaking of Flowers: Student Movements and the Making and Remembering of 1968 in Military Brazil (Duke University Press, 2013) and the co-editor of The Brazil Reader: History, Culture, Politics, 2nd edition, (Duke University Press, 2019), and Monumentos, Memoriales y Marcas Territoriales (Siglo XXI, 2003).
 Langland's current research project is a history of breastfeeding in Brazil that looks at how cultural understandings, public policies, formula marketing and other factors have transformed popular beliefs and practices about infant nutrition and women’s bodies over time.
 Before coming to the University of Michigan, she was on the faculty at the University of California, Davis and at Lafayette College.